IBM 602

-The IBM 602 Calculating Punch, introduced in 1946, was an electromechanical calculator capable of addition, subtraction, multiplication, and division.
+The IBM 602 Calculating Punch, introduced in 1946, is an electromechanical calculator capable of addition, subtraction, multiplication, and division.
 The 602 was IBM's first machine that did division.
 (The IBM 601, introduced in 1931, only multiplied.)
-Like other IBM calculators, it was programmed using a control panel.
-Input data was read from a punched card, the results could be punched in the same card or a trailing card.
+Like other IBM calculators, it is programmed using a control panel.
+Input data is read from a punched card, the results can be punched in the same card or a trailing card.

 The 602 was available in four models: Model 1, Model 2, Model 50, and Model 51.
 The "Series 50" models were low-cost versions that ran at a slower speed, with half as many program steps, and fewer storage registers and counters.